Deuteration and Macromolecular Crystallisation (DEMAX)

 ESS users will have access to a biodeuteration and macromolecular crystallography lab and service-level support for chemical deuteration.
 In this way users can access deuterated material production and large crystal growth for neutron experiments.

 Deuteration of biomolecules is achieved by culturing cells under deuterated conditions, harvesting the cell paste, and then processing or extracting the desired products.
 Deuterated products can include polysaccharides, proteins, lipids, and DNA/RNA.
 In some cases the extracted materials can be used for the derivation of other deuterated biomolecules.
-DEMAX will support cell paste production from a number of organisms, protein purification using liquid chromatography, and characterization (DLS, SDS-PAGE, UV/Vis, thermal stability).
-For other types of biomaterials, molecules are purified using basic chemical methods: solvent extraction, chromatographic purification (FPLC, HPLC) and their purity/composition is analysed using standard methods (such as gas chromatography (GC) with flame ionization, GC-mass spec, and NMR).
+DEMAX will support cell paste production from a number of organisms, protein purification using liquid chromatography, and characterisation (DLS, SDS-PAGE, UV/Vis, thermal stability).
+For other types of biomaterials, molecules are purified using basic chemical methods: solvent extraction, chromatographic purification (FPLC, HPLC) and their purity/composition is analysed using standard methods (such as gas chromatography (GC) with flame ionisation, GC-mass spec, and NMR).

 Small angle neutron scattering, spin echo, reflectometry, and protein crystallography are fast growing areas in soft matter and life science that have a need for these kinds of materials.
 For protein crystallography there is an enormous benefit to using deuterated proteins.
 Not only does deuteration boost the signal-to-noise ratio, it also allows for much smaller (~10 times) crystal volumes required.
 These labeled biomaterials can be fully, partially or selectively deuterated, as required for a particular experiment.